c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 This is much faster than the default __↑__ behavior, which walks through every command in your history, and often more convenient than repeatedly using __Ctrl + R__ during the exam.

-To enable this behavior, create the `.inputrc` file and add following configuration:
+To enable this behavior, create the `.inputrc` file and add the following configuration:

 ```{code-block} bash
 :caption: ~/.inputrc